 While drugs are less present in the BDSM scene, there are many practices in which utensils are used.
 For example, STDs and STIs can be transmitted through unclean toys.
 This also includes impact tools, Wartenberg wheels and ropes if they come into contact with mucous membranes.

-Especially in the “white area” or so-called clinic games, which from the outside look like a high standard of hygiene, paradoxically, people play with many sources of danger.
+Especially in medical play, which from the outside look like a high standard of hygiene, paradoxically, people play with many sources of danger.
 These types of games often involve inserting something into the body, injuring the skin or playing with bodily fluids, which increases the potential for infection.

 However, STIs can also be passed on via close physical contact, bedding, towels or clothing.
 These are most commonly the more harmless infections, such as crabs or scabies.